tunnox-net/tunnox-core/README_EN.md

 **Q: Where are logs written?**

-A: Both server and client logs are written to files by default, not to console.
-Server log path: `logs/server.log`, client log path: `~/.tunnox/client.log` (interactive mode) or `/var/log/tunnox-client.log` (daemon mode).
+A: Logs are written to files by default, not polluting the console.
+Server: `~/logs/server.log`, Client: `/tmp/tunnox-client.log`.
+Can be modified via config file or command-line parameters.

+**Q: How to deploy in production?**

+A: It's recommended to run the client in daemon mode (`-daemon` parameter), configure system service (systemd) for automatic startup and restart.
+Server deployment is recommended using Docker or Kubernetes.

 ---